SilvaAriel/SilvaAriel.github.io/_posts/2020-10-03-garbage-collector.markdown

 # Conclusion
 Memory management is tough (ask the C++ people), but we forget about that because the work is done for us automatically.
 However, every automation comes with a price.

 Depending on the application’s size the GC might have a major impact on its performance, due to the Stop-the-World event.
-It’s up to your team to tweak the GC to fit your needs and achieve the performance expected.
+It’s up to your team to tweak the GC to fit your needs and achieve the expected performance.

 # Where can you go from here?
 Here are some good articles to learn more about Garbage Collection: